Category Archives: Württemberg Royals

 Queen Pauline with her son, the future King Karl I, c1825. source: Wikipedia

 The couple seemed happy at first, but within a few years, the King had returned to his mistresses and the marriage became very strained.
-While not getting the respect she deserved from her husband, Pauline did receive much respect from the people of Württemberg – both for her devotion to helping the poor, and the fact that she had provided an heir to the throne.
+While not getting the respect she deserved from her husband, Pauline did receive much respect from the people of Württemberg – both for her devotion to helping the poor and because she had provided an heir to the throne.

-After King Wilhelm’s death in 1864, Pauline lived much of her remaining years in Switzerland.
+After King Wilhelm died in 1864, Pauline lived much of her remaining years in Switzerland.
 She died in Stuttgart, Kingdom of Württemberg, now in the German state of Baden-Württemberg on March 10, 1873, and is buried in the Royal Crypt in the Schlosskirche at Ludwigsburg Palace. in Ludwigsburg, Kingdom of Württemberg, now in the German state of Baden-Württemberg.

 This article is the intellectual property of Unofficial Royalty and is NOT TO BE COPIED, EDITED, OR POSTED IN ANY FORM ON ANOTHER WEBSITE under any circumstances.
 It is permissible to use a link that directs to Unofficial Royalty.